mailcow/mailcow-dockerized-docs/docs/third_party-roundcube.md

 chown -R root: rc/
 ```

-Create a file `data/hooks/phpfpm/aspell.sh` with the following content, then `chmod +x data/hooks/phpfpm/aspell.sh`.
+If you need spell check features, create a file `data/hooks/phpfpm/aspell.sh` with the following content, then `chmod +x data/hooks/phpfpm/aspell.sh`.
 This installs a local spell check engine.
 ```
 #!/bin/bash
 apk update
-apk add aspell-en
+apk add aspell-en # or any other language
 ```

 Create a file `data/web/rc/config/config.inc.php` with the following content.